angeloc/s3-pit-restore/README.md

 - timestamp - The date and time at which the folder will be restored.
 The timestamp format is **MM-DD-YYYY HH:MM:SS +UTC**.
 Note: The timestamp must include the timezone offset.

 - items - list the folders which will be restored.
 Multiple folders/files can be passed

+- delimiter
+	- Files would not be fetched from s3 if the file path had a delimiter string in it.
+	- If empty string is passed, list-object-versions method works normally.

+- ignoreList
+	- The files containing the ignorelist array string will be skipped from further processing in the script.
+	- if empty array is passed, script will work normally.

 ## Output
 The output is logged in console and in the log file created under directory `/logs`